MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMSecurityRole.md

 # Import-CMSecurityRole

 ## SYNOPSIS

-Imports a security role into Configuration Manager.
+Import a security role from an XML file.

 ## SYNTAX